Just be sure to practice enthusiastic consent

-Great for when: You’ve just finished dinner at Aura, enjoyed a few tipples at Smoke & Mirrors, or had a magical time at Odette (or one of the many other restaurants at the National Gallery).
+Great for when: You’ve just finished dinner at Aura, enjoyed a few cocktails at Smoke & Mirrors, or had a magical time at Odette (or one of the many other restaurants at the National Gallery).

 Watch out for: Voyeurs drinking at the fancy terraces of the National Gallery.

-The ambience: Our favorite parking lot bar behind our favorite independent cinema may have closed (grab a drink from Intermission Bar instead), but the space is still a great spot for drinks after a dinner date.
-There are also plenty of cozy spots to kiss in the gritty parking lot beside it.
+The ambience: Our favorite parking lot bar behind our favorite independent cinema may have closed (grab a drink from Intermission Bar instead), but the space is still a great spot for hanging out after a dinner date.
 The chic bar furniture may not be around to lend your session some class, but there are still the whipping breezes and distant views of the CBD and the Kallang area.

-Great for when: You've just watched a heartbreaking Iranian film and need to be comforted.
+Great for when: You've just watched a heartbreaking indie film and need to be comforted.